CortexFoundation/tech-doc/model-writing-tutorial.md

 You might need to switch to a machine with GPU and CUDA installed if you don't have one.

+# Train Your Model

-## Install MRT
+## Install MXNET

-Now go to MXNET's website (https://mxnet.apache.org/get_started/?platform=linux&language=python&processor=gpu&environ=pip&) to install the GPU version of MXNET suited for your CUDA.
-The install command should look something like `$pip3 install mxnet-cu102`
+Now go to [MXNET's website](https://mxnet.apache.org/get_started/?platform=linux&language=python&processor=gpu&environ=pip&) to install the GPU version of MXNET suited for your CUDA.
+The install command should look something like

+`$pip3 install mxnet-cu102`

-Use `$nvcc --version` to find out your CUDA version.
+Use `$nvcc --version` to find out your CUDA version; make sure that it matches the number after "cu", in this case it is version 10.

+Now run

 ```
 pip3 install gluoncv

-make python(dep? make python will cause "no module named mrt")
+make dep
 ```

 ### Mnist Training